midonet/midonet/docs/asynchronous-programming.md

 Hector provides only synchronous methods.

-Outside of the network simulation itself, the most common technique for asynchronous programming it to use callbacks.
+Outside of the network simulation itself, the most common technique for asynchronous programming is to use callbacks.
 This works by passing a callback object to the asynchronous call.
 Conceptually, the next part of the computation consists of the callback's body.
 The call will stash the callback and immediately return with its task undone, but in progress or